 NOTE: I’ll begin this experience report with a brief disclaimer.
-It’s been less than three years since I’ve returned to shooting 35mm film after switching to digital photography over 20 years ago.
-I’ve inundated myself in as much film education as I could find between web articles and advice from experienced film shooters.
-But, with my former experience way in the past and limited recent experience, this review is coming from a relative novice point of view.
+It’s been less than three years since I returned to shooting 35mm film after switching to digital photography over 20 years ago.
+I’ve inundated myself with as much film education as possible between web articles and advice from experienced film shooters.
+But, since my prior experience with film is decades old, this review is from a rather novice point of view.

 The photographs from the 36 exposure roll of Kodak Pro Image 100 that I exposed a few weeks ago during our visit to Brick Farm Tavern and East Broad Street have finally been developed and scanned.
 The Dark Room sent me a link earlier this week.

 This is my second time shooting Kodak Pro Image 100.
 I used Kodak Pro Image 100 last fall, mostly while attending an outdoor beer garden hosted by Flounder Brewing Co.
 At that time, I was using the Minolta X-700.
-This roll was exposed using my Minolta XD-11 and MD Rokkor-X 45mm f/2 lens.
+This roll was exposed using my Minolta XD-11 and Minolta MD Rokkor-X 45mm f/2 lens.

-- Name: Kodak Professional Pro Image 100|
+|Name||Kodak Professional Pro Image 100|